What Are the Low-Key Signs That Reveal a Person’s True Character?

 Being fully present during a discussion or circumstance demonstrates respect for the subject matter and the individuals concerned.
 Their phone or other worries aren’t keeping them from paying attention.
 Someone values you if they pay attention to you and try to participate without interjecting.

-A spouse shows respect and attention when they put down their phone at dinner and have a meaningful conversation.
+A spouse shows respect and attention by putting down their phone at dinner and having a meaningful conversation.

 When someone acts consistently in various contexts, it reveals who they really are.
-Being authentic is when someone behaves the same way around everyone, no matter who is around.
+Being authentic means behaving the same way around everyone, no matter who is around.
 However, if they adopt different personas based on the population or circumstance, that is a warning sign.

 It’s more likely that a friend is sincere if they act the same way in official and informal situations.